abuki43/TelegramPaidChannelPayment/README.md

 # Telegram Paid Channel Subscription Service

-A complete solution for managing paid subscriptions to a Telegram channel using TON payments and Telegram Mini App.
+A simple solution for managing paid subscriptions to a Telegram channel using TON payments and Telegram Mini App. you can test the bot using this bot. (https://t.me/privateChannelOwner_bot) it is hosted on render(free tier) it may take upto 20 second for the first response.

 ## Overview